fengalin/raspdac-on-osmc/README.md

 sudo systemctl enable LCDd
 sudo systemctl start LCDd
 ```
-You should see a welcome message on the LCD display.
+You should see a welcome message on the OLED display.

 Install the Kodi add-on to use LCDproc:
 1. From Kodi's main menu, move to **Settings** -> **Add-on browser** ->